Birmingham Commonwealth Games Bill: Lords third reading

-The Birmingham Commonwealth Games Bill had its report stage, a further chance to examine the bill and make changes, in the Lords on Wednesday 24 July.
+The Birmingham Commonwealth Games Bill had its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Wednesday 23 October.

 Members discussed a range of subjects, including: